Are You Working With A Sociopath?

-Most people believe that sociopaths are dangerous criminals and, while that maybe true, there are many sociopaths that are not.
-You may not realize this but you probably are working with one.
+Most people believe that sociopaths are dangerous criminals, and while that may be true, there are many sociopaths who are not.
+You may not realize this, but you probably are working with one.
 While a licensed professional can truly diagnose this disorder, the following are characteristics of a sociopath at work:

 1. Is a Great Charmer

 Sociopaths are just like you or I. They blend in and are very friendly, charismatic, and dynamic.
 They are great communicators and rarely are lost for words.
 They disguise themselves behind their charm to get what they want.